kwab90/kwab90.github.io/README.md

-# kwab90.github.io
+Update 0.0.1 5/29/20:
+	- Initial Release of the Repo.

-Update 1.0 - Added Tweak(PencilChargingIndicator)
+	- Added ShowBatteries Example Tweak

-Update 1.1 Got said tweak to work and added a icon

-Update 1.2 Added a new tweak(SmallSiri)